- by Daniel

-However the cost of getting a professional massage on a regular basis can be out of reach for most people.
+However the cost of getting a professional massage on a regular basis can be out of reach for many people.

-Therefore it's good to look at self-massage techniques so you can still gain the benefits at a fraction of the cost.
+Therefore it's also good to learn self-massage techniques so you can still gain the health benefits of massage at a fraction of the cost.

-Whatever option you decide to try I hope you can begin to feel some of the benefits of massage for yourself.
+However whatever option you decide to try I hope you can begin to feel some of these benefits of massage for yourself too.